-Is CBD oil the same as hemp oil?
+Is CBD oil the same as hemp seed oil?
 No. Although they are extracted from the same plant, there are some important differences between hemp seed oil and CBD oil.

 Unlike hemp seed oil, CBD oil contains high levels of CBD.
-CBD, or cannabidiol, is an all-natural and non-intoxicating cannabinoid that promotes balance by supporting the body’s endocannabinoid system, a signaling network that regulates many of body’s functions, including appetite and metabolism, sleep, mood, and immune response.
+CBD, or cannabidiol, is an all-natural and non-intoxicating cannabinoid that promotes balance by supporting the body’s endocannabinoid system, a signaling network that regulates many of the body’s functions, including appetite and metabolism, sleep, mood, and immune response.
 Over the years, CBD has become a highly sought-after cannabinoid because of its natural wellness effects.

 Regardless of how you choose to take CBD oil, products like these allow you to tap into CBD’s balancing properties and boost your quality of life.

-Hemp Oil Vs CBD Oil
+Hemp Oil vs CBD Oil vs Hemp Seed Oil

 What’s the difference between hemp oil, hemp seed oil, and CBD oil?
-Although both CBD oil and hemp seed oil are both considered types of hemp oils, hemp seed oil and CBD oil are used for different purposes.
+Although both CBD oil and hemp seed oil are considered types of hemp oil, hemp seed oil and CBD oil are used for different purposes.
 Hemp seed oil is used as a culinary ingredient for its nutritional value.
 CBD oil, while also nutritious, is primarily used as a source of CBD and trace levels of other cannabinoids.

 Hemp seed oil is incorporated into foods and body care products to provide the body with vital minerals and nutrients, proteins, and fatty acids.
 Hemp seed oil is highly prized by health food enthusiasts for its nutritional content, but anyone can benefit.
 While less common, hemp seed oil also works as a fantastic substitute for any petroleum-based lubricants.